Physical (Olivia Newton-John album): Legacy and controversies

 "Physical" also caused controversies in South Africa.
-In 1982, Newton-John performed at the Bophuthatswana's Sun City Super Bowl and the special appearance was recorded by South African Broadcasting Corporation (SABC).
-When Olivia was performing the single, the transmission was withdrawn without explanation, but later was reinstated, omitting the verses "There's nothing left to talk about" / "Unless it's horizontally".
+In 1982, Newton-John performed at Bophuthatswana's Sun City Super Bowl and the special appearance was recorded by South African Broadcasting Corporation (SABC).
+When Olivia was performing the single, the transmission was withdrawn without explanation, but was later reinstated, omitting the verses "There's nothing left to talk about / Unless it's horizontally".
 According to Billboard, the "committee of moral" of South Africa under apartheid had always employed a policy of restricting airplay on certain material considered "offensive".
 About all the controversies over the song and its music video, Newton-John stated:

 "Five years ago I would have died over a controversy like this.
 But now I just think it's foolish of them to take it so seriously."

 According to Stephen Thomas Erlewine: "'Physical' became such a monster hit – not just a hit, but a pop-culture phenomenon that was impossible to escape – that it became difficult to view its accompanying album as anything other than a conduit for the single".
 Since its release, Physical has become a remarkable piece of 1980s culture, and has received numerous tributes and citations in several media.
 The "Physical" performances and its music video popularized the fitness clothing that turned to be a popular fashion style in and out of health clubs, being used by several other artists like Madonna and Kylie Minogue.
-Among the programs who have already made reference to Physical are Late Night with David Letterman (on the pilot episode), Sesame Street, Glee (with Newton-John as a special guest), The Office and The Simpsons.
+Among the programs that have made reference to Physical are Late Night with David Letterman (on its pilot episode), Sesame Street, Glee (with Newton-John as a special guest in the season one episode "Bad Reputation"), The Office and The Simpsons.